 In-Situ TEM

-In situ TEM
+In situ Heading link

 Energy storage has been identified as a major bottleneck in transportation, energy production, and electronic device technologies.
 In particular, all of these utilize rechargable batteries, where an ion such as Li or Mg travels from the anode end to the cathode end during discharge.
 Design of appropriate hosts for the Li, Mg, or other ions necessitates observing the atomic-scale processes involved in intercalating the ion into the material.
 Intercalation of the ion both reversibly and irreversibly alters the host.
 Understanding these processes is fundamental to the design of new high-capacity, high-rate batteries for the next generation of technology.
 Aberration-corrected scanning transmission electron microscopy (STEM) provides atomic resolution imaging, coupled with chemically sensitive electron energy-loss (EELS) and energy dispersive x-ray (EDS) spectroscopies, and lends direct insight into the physical mechanisms controlling charging and discharging processes.